AnshDev10/Zepto_DA_SQL_Project/README.md

 Price-per-gram analysis highlights significant variation, where some products are disproportionately priced compared to their weight, indicating scope for pricing optimization.

 -Inventory Skew Toward Select Categories
-A large portion of total inventory weight is concentrated in a few categories like Cooking Essentials and Munchies, which may impact warehouse space and supply chain planning.
+A large portion of total inventory weight is concentrated in a few categories like Cooking Essentials and Munchies, which may impact warehouse space and supply chain planning.</ul>